nickchase/k0s/docs/airgap-install.md

 k0s/containerd uses OCI (Open Container Initiative) bundles for airgap installation.
 OCI bundles must be uncompressed.
 As OCI bundles are built specifically for each architecture, create an OCI bundle that uses the same processor architecture (x86-64, ARM64, ARMv7) as on the target system.

-k0s offers two methods for creating OCI bundles, one using Docker and the other using a previously set up k0s worker.
+k0s offers two methods for creating OCI bundles, one using Docker and the other using an existing k0s worker.

-**Note:** When importing the image bundle k0s uses containerd "loose" [platform matching](https://pkg.go.dev/github.com/containerd/containerd/platforms#Only).
+**Note:** When importing the image bundle, k0s uses containerd "loose" [platform matching](https://pkg.go.dev/github.com/containerd/containerd/platforms#Only).
 For arm/v8, it will also match arm/v7, arm/v6 and arm/v5.
 This means that your bundle can contain multi arch images and the import will be done using platform compatibility.

 ### Docker